 Because of our pre- and post-target holding requirements, there is no minimum time to reach target ownership level.
-As of December 31, 2023, the earned equity holdings of Ms. Sherman, Mr. Weber, Mr. Hudson and Ms. Elting exceeded our target ownership levels.
-Ms. Bonina joined the Company in March 2022 and is making progress towards achieving her target ownership level.
+As of December 31, 2024, the earned equity holdings of Ms. Sherman, Mr. Weber, Mr. Hudson and Ms. Bonina exceeded our target ownership levels.
+Mr. Boeschen joined the Company in September 2023 and is making progress towards achieving his target ownership level.